Time-tested Wisdom in the 21. Century

 Tibetan medicine has almost 4,000 years of experience in the treatment and prevention of illnesses.
 And nowadays it is paradoxically even more applicable than ever before.
 It is very helpful in resolving so-called civilization diseases.
 What I love about it is that it gives us the tools how we can help ourselves if we listen to our body and environment and respect its needs.

 The Tibetan holistic view on a person includes mind, physical body, and energy, bridging the first two levels.
 According to TTM, the basis for physical and mental health is balance at all three levels.
+It encompasses the theory of the 5 Elements both from Ayurveda and Chinese medicine, and teaches how to live in harmony with ourselves and our environment.

 You can read more about Traditional Tibetan Medicine at www.sorig.net